Supporting Strategic Change

 Baby girl on grass with arm rolls

 Through the generous partnership with Vesper Society and the on-going partnership with the County of Humboldt, we are able to focus on Healthy Outcomes from Positive Experiences (HOPE) and Adverse Childhood Experiences (ACEs).
-Our partnership with United Indian Health Services enables us to provide family navigators and support services to pregnant women and mothers at risk of substance use disorder.
+Our partnerships with United Indian Health Services, Redwoods Rural Health Center, Open Door Community Health Centers, K’ima:w Medical Center, and Public Health enable us to provide home visits and support services to pregnant women and new parents.
 We work with the North Coast Grantmaking Partnership and other community groups to respond to urgent community needs.
 The long term health and well-being of Humboldt is always at the forefront of our thinking.
-We know that we are only successful when we are working together and that the health of our children is our best indicator for a thriving Humboldt tomorrow.
+We know that we are only successful when we are working together.
+The health of our children is our best indicator for a thriving Humboldt tomorrow.